 At WWDC in June, Apple updated the 13-inch MacBook Pro with an M2 chip, but nothing else has really changed compared to the M1 version that launched in 2020 (apart from the price which has increased in certain parts of the world, but not in the U.S.).
-But while the new 13-inch MacBook Pro lacks the impact of the the MacBook Air, which has seen a complete redesign and gained a larger screen, should you consider buying one?
+But while the 2022 13-inch MacBook Pro (reviewed here) lacks the impact of the the MacBook Air, which has seen a complete redesign and gained a larger screen, should you consider buying one?

 You’d be hard-pressed to tell the M1 and M2 MacBook Pro apart.
 Nothing has changed between the two models.
 It’s not that the design isn’t beautiful and practical, it’s just that it looks dated in contrast with the redesigned 2022 MacBook Air, and the 14-inch MacBook Pro, both of which share a similar design language.